What Is the Difference Between a Debt Collector and a Creditor?

 In the case of Henson et al. v.
 Santander Consumer USA Inc.,137 S.Ct.
 1718 (2017), the United States Supreme Court decided that, under the FDCPA, businesses like Santander, which buy (and therefore own) the debt they're trying to collect, aren't attempting to collect "debts owed or due…another."
 So, companies like Santander that attempt to collect debts owed to themselves aren't debt collectors under the FDCPA.

 But after the Supreme Court decided the Henson case, the United States Court of Appeals for the Third Circuit decided in Tepper v.
 Amos Financial, LLC, 898 F.3d 364 (3d Cir.
 2018), that debt buyers qualify as debt collectors under the FDCPA if their "principal purpose" is collecting debts.
 Santander had successfully argued that its principal purpose was loan origination—not buying and collecting defaulted debts.
-In deciding Tepper, the Third Circuit was the first appellate court to issue a precedential decision addressing the applicability of the Supreme Court's holding in Henson to the "principal purpose" definition of a debt collector under the FDCPA.

-As of November 30, 2021, the official interpretation to 12 C.F.R. § 1006.2(i) of Regulation F, which implements the federal FDCPA, says that a person who collects or attempts to collect defaulted debts that the person has purchased (that is, a debt buyer), who does not collect or attempt to collect, directly or indirectly, debts owed or due, or asserted to be owed or due, to another, and who does not have a business the principal purpose of which is the collection of debts, is not a debt collector.
+As of November 30, 2021, the official interpretation to 12 C.F.R. § 1006.2(i) of Regulation F, which implements the federal FDCPA, says that a person who collects or attempts to collect defaulted debts that the person has purchased (that is, a debt buyer), who does not collect or attempt to collect, directly or indirectly, debts owed or due, or asserted to be owed or due, to another, and who does not have a business the principal purpose of which is the collection of debts, isn't a debt collector.

 Exceptions to the FDCPA's Definition of Debt Collector